 You may be entitled to receive money for your “pain and suffering,” as well as emotional distress.
 These damages can be controversial, as there is no exact standard for measuring them like when adding up medical bills.

 The insurance adjuster or jury must put a monetary amount on the extent of pain and suffering and emotional and mental distress you have endured.
 An experienced New York City pedestrian accident attorney can help with coming up with an acceptable sum in order to prevent you from settling for less.

 If the injuries you sustained prohibit you from participating in day-to-day activities or pleasures of life that you enjoyed before the accident, then you may be able to claim compensation for loss of normal life or loss of enjoyment of life.
 The accident may also hinder you from providing your spouse with companionship or sexual relations.
 In this case, your uninjured spouse may be able to claim compensation for loss of consortium.

 When an accident occurs, it’s not always clear who was at-fault.
 Police that arrive on the scene will create a report determining fault by assessing the location of where the accident took place, taking statements from witnesses, and speaking to medics about the injuries sustained.
 This information they gather in addition to doctor’s reports showing how the pedestrian was hit can also aid in discovering the speed at which the driver was moving.

-If the police report determines that the driver is at fault, but the driver denies liability, then an experienced NYC pedestrian accident lawyer can help prove your case.
+If the police report determines that the driver is at fault, but the driver denies liability, then an experienced NYC pedestrian injury attorney can help prove your case.